 Consuming alcohol in large quantities can be detrimental to one's health.
-For example, binge drinking, defined as consuming four or more drinks on a single occasion for women and five or more drinks on a single occasion for men.211
+For example, binge drinking, defined as consuming four or more drinks on a single occasion for women and five or more drinks on a single occasion for men.

 Across the Coachella Valley, approximately 31.2% (61,855 adults) of adult drinkers have binge drank at least once in the last month.
 The cities with the highest proportion of active drinkers who binged at least once in the past month include Coachella (47.6%), Cathedral City (42.3%), and Desert Hot Springs (31.7%), while the cities with the lowest proportion include Palm Springs (29.8%), Indio (28.0%), and Palm Desert (18.7%).
-It is worth noting that the three cities with the highest binge drinking rates are all low-income cities.

-Figure 84.
+Figure 79.
 Binge Drinking Among Adults